-1. Operating cash flow is defined as income from operations before depreciation and amortization of goodwill and intangibles.
-2. Free cash flow is defined as the net cash available for debt paydown after considering non-cash charges, capital expenditures, taxes and adjustments for changes in assets and liabilities, but before payment of cash dividends.
-Specifically excluded would be acquisitions and capital expenditures made because of acquisitions.
-Specifically excluded from free cash flow are net proceeds from: - Sales of franchise territories - Sales of other assets - Other items as defined by the Committee.
+- Operating cash flow is defined as income from operations before depreciation and amortization of goodwill and intangibles.
+1. - Free cash flow is defined as the net cash available for debt 2. paydown after considering non-cash charges, capital expenditures, taxes and adjustments for changes in assets and liabilities, but before payment of cash dividends.
+Specifically excluded would be acquisitions and capital specifically excluded would be acquisitions and capital expenditures made because of acquisitions.
+Specifically excluded from free cash flow are net proceeds from: Sales of franchise territories Sales of real estate

-- Net Income is defined as the after-tax reported earnings of the Company. - 4.
-Unit Volume is defined as bottle, can and pre-mix cases, converted to 8 oz. cases. - 5.
-If, and to the extent that, excluding any of the following items increases the level of goal achievement with respect to any of the performance indicators, then such item shall be excluded from determination of the level of goal achievement: - Unbudgeted events of more than \$50,000.
-Impact of non-budgeted acquisition or joint venture transactions occurring after the commencement of the fiscal year performance period. - Adjustments required to implement unbudgeted changes in accounting principles (i.e., new FASB rulings). - Unbudgeted changes in depreciation and amortization schedules.
+- Sales of other assets Other items as defined by the Committee. - З. Net Income is defined as the after-tax reported earnings of the Company.

+- Unit Volume is defined as bottle, can and pre-mix cases, converted to 4.
+8 oz. cases. - If, and to the extent that, excluding any of the following items increases the level of goal achievement with respect to any of the 5. performance indicators, then such item shall be excluded from determination of the level of goal achievement: - Unbudgeted events of more than \$50,000.

+- Impact of non-budgeted acquisition or joint venture transactions occurring after the commencement of the fiscal - - year performance period.
+Adjustments required to implement unbudgeted changes in - accounting principles (i.e., new FASB rulings).
+Unbudgeted changes in depreciation and amortization schedules. -

+Unbudgeted changes in depreciation and amortization schedules.
 Unbudgeted premiums paid or received due to the retirement of refinancing of debt or hedging vehicles.

-The Committee shall, however, have discretion to include any of these specifically excluded items, but only to the extent that the exercise of such discretion would reduce (but not increase) the amount of any award otherwise payable under the Plan.
+The Committee shall, however, have discretion to include any of these specifically excluded items, but only to the extent that the exercise of such discretion would reduce (but not increase) the amount of any intervented and the place. award otherwise payable under the Plan.

-- 6. Bonus program will not be in force if any material aspects of the Bottle Contracts with TCCC are violated. - 7.
-For purposes of determining incentive compensation, accounting practices and principles used to calculate "actual" results will be consistent with those used in calculating the budget.
+- Bonus program will not be in force if any material aspects of the Bottle Contracts with TCCC are violated.
+6. - For purposes of determining incentive compensation, accounting practices and principles used to calculate "actual" results will be 7. consistent with those used in calculating the budget.